Home Loan Experts

 The only way to avoid paying the loyalty tax is by shopping around and negotiating with your lender.

-Existing home loan customers have two options before them, namely:
+Existing home loan customers have three options before them, namely:

 Requesting a lower rate